second-state/SOLL/doc/guides/DevGuide.md

 **Demo 2.
 Deploy and execute Ewasm generated from Yul code.**

-> The all steps are the same with demo 1.
+> All steps are the same with demo 1.
 > You only need use **0-0-6.wasm Ewasm bytecode** replace deploy transaction.

 (Omitted)